dotsehyde/go-react/README.md

 # Project Go-React

 This is a fullstack project using Go and React.
 The project is a simple CRUD application that allows users to create, read, update, and delete articles.
-The backend is written in Go and the frontend is written in React, Material UI as UI library with Tailwindcss configured.
+The backend is written in Go with Gin Framework and the frontend is written in React, Material UI as UI library with Tailwindcss configured.

 ## Requirements